 When you separate, one of the things you need to do is divide the property which is owned by you and your spouse/de facto partner.
 Your superannuation is an item of property which can be split between you and your spouse/de facto partner.

-In family law, your solicitor will create two ‘pools’ of property – one pool will contain the superannuation and the second pool contains all of the other assets.
+In family law, your solicitor will usually create two ‘pools’ of property – one pool will contain the superannuation and the second pool contains all of the other assets.
 The reason why we separate the superannuation and the non-superannuation property is that superannuation is preserved until retirement (in most cases), whereas the non-superannuation property can be converted to cash to be used now.

-There are 3 types of superannuation:
+There are 3 common types of superannuation:

 - Accumulation – this is the most common ie, industry and retail funds.